12.08.2025 / visitraseborg

-If you are in town on a market day, that is Wednesday or Saturday, wander around the market.
-There you can enjoy the atmosphere and taste local treats.
+From the stairs of the old Town Hall by the market square, you can get a glimpse of the Ekenäs church tower.
+If you are in town on a market day, that is Wednesday or Saturday, it’s worth stopping by the square to browse the stalls and enjoy the goods offered by local vendors.
 If you want to have a nice cup of coffee and maybe some local pastries, head to one of the cozy cafes by the market place.

 The heart of Ekenäs